RED LIGHT CAMERAS

 San Bernardino, monthly, 2011

-Late Time info is available for more than forty other cities - see the list of cities in the expanded version of Defect # 9.
+Late Time info is available for more than fifty other cities - see the list of cities in the expanded version of Defect # 9.

-The Contract, Attempted Early Termination in 2011, and How They Voted
+The Contract, Attempted Early Termination in 2011, How They Voted, and Termination for Non-Payment

 The City signed a contract with Nestor Traffic Systems, on May 4, 2005.